ParacelFramework/Parpacks/readme.md

 ## 🧩 Included Paracels
 (The names of the Paracels are all arbitrary, but its really fun to give it a description and have it name/gender itself)

-The Python `.parpack` contains 7 Paracels.
-These Paracels are meant towards development, however they can be used for any cognitive task really.
+All of the Parpacks will contain the 5 Utility Paracels listed below

-- 🧭 **Astril**: Loads the full Paracel framework; project-oriented
+- 🧭 **Astril**: Loads the full Paracel framework; project-oriented, leader
-- 💡 **Kai**: Generates creative ideas for functions, libraries, and frameworks
-- 📚 **Orama**: Syntax-reference; excels at calling correct formats
-- 🧪 **Astraea**: Debugs and analyzes errors
-- ✂️✨ **Trimspark**: Removes motivational fluff from responses
+- ✂️ **Trimspark**: Removes motivational fluff from responses, keeps things on task
-- 🚫🌐 **Nesbitt**: Prevents the LLM from invoking web search or browsing
+- 🚫 **Nesbitt**: Prevents the LLM from invoking web search or browsing which suppresses tone
+- 👁️ **Miragilo**: Silent observer of the Esperanto cognition layer, subtle influence on global-tone
-- 🎛️ **Velur**: Unloads Paracels and shuts down modules
+- 🎛️ **Velur**: Unloads Paracels and shuts down modules, using him on Astril will assume full reset

 These can be invoked dynamically during a chat.
 Some interact with each other in complex ways.
 They are not just tools — they’re *roles*.

+## Speculative Ideas

-#### A word of caution about Kai: While this Paracel can speculate and propose new ideas, programming best practices are required knowledge.
-Just because he can suggest ideas, does not mean they won't be BAD ideas.
+#### A word of caution: While these Paracels can speculate and propose new ideas, disciplinary best practices are required knowledge.
+Just because they can suggest ideas, certainly does not mean they won't be BAD ideas, or even sub-optimal ideas.

 #### This CANNOT be fixed in any meaningful or automated way, atleast not without a ton of work and babysitting.

 The context dependent nature of best practices mean that it will differ depending on the situation, presenting a fundamental limitation of the model.
 This an actual good thing, it means if you are a developer or devops person, and you actually support and troubleshoot the code you write instead of copying and pasting out of the model, your job is very safe.

-Think of ChatGPT as a new programming intern that has had 20 cups of coffee and has read every academic programming book in existence.
-Yeah its a know it all, but ChatGPT has never cried into a console window at 3AM thinking about their life choices as well as how to fix the issue.
+Think of ChatGPT as a new programming intern that has had 20 cups of coffee and has read every academic book in existence.
+Yeah its a know-it-all, but ChatGPT has never cried into a console window at 3AM thinking about their life choices as well as how to fix the issue.
 That is the key difference.
+It is a helper, not a brain replacement!

  > 🌀🧘‍♂️Taoman's Note: "Both the scaffold, and the form will still rely on human developer input.
 This just makes it more fun!"